On $p$-adic Measures for Quaternionic Modular Forms: Quaternionic Modular Forms and -functions

 Fix an integral ideal $\mathfrak{n}=(N)$ of $\mathcal{O}$ generated by $N=\prod_vp_v^{n_v}\in\Z$, we define open compact subgroups $K_0(\mathfrak{n})$ and $K^0(\mathfrak{n})$ of $G(\mathbb{A}_{\mathbf{h}})$ by

 Denote $\Gamma_0(N):=G(\Q)\cap K_0(\mathfrak{n})$, $\Gamma^0(N):=G(\Q)\cap K^0(\mathfrak{n})$.
 We have

 In Case II, this simply follows from the strong approximation.
-In Case I, the strong approximation is not necessarily hold but for subgroups $K_0(\mathfrak{n}),K^0(\mathfrak{n})$ above relation holds by weak approximation and \cite[Lemma 3.2]{Q}.
+In Case I, the strong approximation does not hold in general.
+But for subgroups $K_0(\mathfrak{n}),K^0(\mathfrak{n})$, above relation follows by the weak approximation and \cite[Lemma 3.2]{Q}.